CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 ## Drawing the bricks

-We draw a brick in the top left corner and then make 39 copies of it: 3 rows and 13 columns.
+We draw a brick in the top left corner and then make 39 clones of it: 3 rows and 13 columns.

 - Draw the first brick
 - Create the "Row" and "Column" variables (for this sprite only)